A review of managed forex accounts around the world

 Singapore financial markets are regulated by the Monetary Authority of Singapore (MAS)

-Whilst researching managed forex accounts around the world, it seems having a high standard of protection and account securities is paramount.
-Are they, for example, FCA regulated and compliant?
-My money should be in an account in my own name.
-Can I have instant access to my money?
-I should sign a Limited Power of Attorney (LPOA) to allow the traders to place trades on my account.
-A managed forex account permits an expert trader to trade my account for a fixed share of the profits.
-I think feeling comfortable with the company I have spoken to makes all the difference to me, knowing that I can access their trading history and read some reviews from actual clients who also have managed forex accounts with them.
+They permit an expert trader to trade my account for a fixed share of the profits.
+I think feeling comfortable with the company I have spoken to makes all the difference to me, knowing that I can access their trading history and read some reviews from actual clients who also have invested with them.

-There is a wealth of information at my fingertips regarding managed forex accounts in the United Kingdom.
+There is a wealth of information at my fingertips regarding them in the United Kingdom.
 Maybe I didn’t have to research all those other countries after all!
 Nice to know though, that we are at the cutting edge of technology and it is a huge and regulated industry that I can access right now.